Made in Memphis: Shotwell Caramels

 Shotwell Candy has taken some of the world’s greatest things (caramel, whiskey, coffee) and combined them in the form of super addictive candy.

-About a month ago, a corporate lawyer (and long-time cook) named Jerrod Smith started selling the caramels he was making at home.
-He makes every piece of candy from scratch (a process that involves 16 – 18 steps) in his home and then lovingly packs them up in adorable old timey, hand-stamped boxes.
+In late 2012, a corporate lawyer (and long-time cook) named Jerrod Smith started selling the caramels he was making at home.
+He makes every piece of candy from scratch (a process that involves 16 – 18 steps) and then lovingly packs them up in adorable old timey, hand-stamped boxes.

 Though Smith plans to expand into other candies eventually, I’m pretty sure the caramels will always be his big seller.

-Right now, Shotwell Candy sells four kinds of caramels – three year-round flavors and one seasonal.
+Shotwell Candy sells several kinds of caramels – including year-round and seasonal flavors.
 The seasonal flavor, five spice chocolate, tastes like caramel hot chocolate with a savory kick.
-He also makes "Old Fashioned" cocktail caramels (which taste like the whiskey-and-bitters drink, not ye olde times), espresso caramels (crushed coffee beans, homemade whiskey vanilla) and classic salted caramels that have giant flakes of sea salt for a nice, bright flavor contrast.
+He also makes “Old Fashioned” cocktail caramels (which taste like the whiskey-and-bitters drink, not ye olde times), espresso caramels (crushed coffee beans, homemade whiskey vanilla) and classic salted caramels that have giant flakes of sea salt for a nice, bright flavor contrast.

-I've tried all four of them, and while they're all excellent, the salted and espresso varieties are my favorite.
-I'm either going to eat all of them by the time I finish this post, or ferret them away somewhere where my boyfriend can't find them and eat them very, very slowly.
+I’ve tried all four of them, and while they’re all excellent, the salted and espresso varieties are my favorite.
+I may eat all of them by the time I finish this post.

 (ed. note: Made in Memphis is an occasional feature that shows off locally made products and art.
 If you’ve got something you’d like to suggest for a future Made in Memphis, let me know.)